How to calculate market size

 2. How to calculate the segmented addressable market

-While calculating the total addressable size of the market is useful, you really need to zoom in on the number of customers your business can realistically reach.
+While calculating the total addressable market size is useful, you really need to zoom in on the number of customers your business can realistically reach.

 One way to calculate the segmented addressable market is by using bottom up analysis.